tdhopper/blog/content/state-names.md

-Title: Short: Create a Text File of U.S. State Names
+Title: Creating a Text File of U.S. State Names
 Slug: state-names
 Date: 2014-06-09
+Category: shortread
-Tags: short, bash, shell, munge
+Tags: bash, shell, tools
 Summary: Creating a simple data file of U.S. state names with the help of Wikipedia and a command line.

 While working on a project recently, I needed a simple list of US State names.
 My goal was to have a plain text file, one state per line, no funny business.
 The order of the states wasn't important.
 I always like a command-line challenge, so my first thought was "find the list online somewhere, `wget` or `curl` as needed, slice up the html, and be done."[^woops]